Gauging the wave: Look to Virginia for early signs of ‘suburban revolt’

 Sen. Tim Kaine, D-Va., who campaigned with Spanberger this week, told NBC News: “I want a wave of compassion and decency in this country.
 If there's going to be that kind of wave, the people all over the country and the world want to see, I think Virginia will be the start of it.”

-Three forces need to converge to push Spanberger over the finish line, said Quentin Kidd, dean of Christopher Newport University's College of Social Sciences.
+Three forces need to converge to push Spanberger over the finish line, said Quentin Kidd, dean of Christopher Newport University's College of Social Sciences in Virginia.

 The first is Democratic women who’ve been organizing for two years.
-“I give them credit for putting this race where it is,” said Kidd, referring to the Liberal Women of Chesterfield, which began organizing two days after the 2016 election.
+“I give them credit for putting this race where it is,” said Kidd, referring to the Liberal Women of Chesterfield County, which began organizing two days after the 2016 election.

 The second is Brat’s personal profile.
 “He’s operated really like Trump has.
 He cares only about his base,” said Kidd.